jobreu/personal_website_blogdown/content/home/about.md

 # Biography

-Dr. Johannes Breuer is a senior researcher in the team Survey Data Augmentation at GESIS - Leibniz Institute for the Social Sciences (Department Survey Data Curation) and (co-)leads the team Research Data & Methods at the Center for Advanced Internet Studies (CAIS).
-Previously, he worked in several projects investigating the use and effects of digital media at the Universities of Cologne, Hohenheim, and Münster, and the Leibniz-Institut für Wissensmedien (Knowledge Media Research Center) in Tübingen.
-He frequently gives workshops on topics related to quantitative research methods and the statistical programming language R, and has also taught classes in psychology and communication at both the graduate and undergraduate level.
+I am a senior researcher in the team *Survey Data Augmentation* at [*GESIS - Leibniz Institute for the Social Sciences*](https://www.gesis.org/en/home) ([Department *Survey Data Curation*](https://www.gesis.org/en/institute/departments/survey-data-curation)) in Cologne, Germany, and (co-)lead the team *Research Data & Methods* at the [*Center for Advanced Internet Studies* (CAIS)](https://www.cais-research.de/) in Bochum, Germany.

+My research focuses on the uses and effects of digital media, data linking (esp. linking surveys with digital trace data), data management, and open science.
+I frequently give workshops on topics related to quantitative and computational research methods and the statistical programming language `R`, and have also taught classes in psychology and communication at both the graduate and undergraduate level.

+You can find me on Mastodon: <a rel="me" href="https://fediscience.org/@JohannesBreuer" cfmodified="modified">@JohannesBreuer@fediscience.org</a>